vintagedaddyo/MyBB_Plugin-Christmas_Lights/Christmas-Lights-Snowstorm/Documentation/readme.txt

 - added localization
 - added snowstorm.js for snowfall effect

+Updated to version 1.3 for MyBB 1.8.x usage by Vintagedaddyo
+- added option to turn the snowstorm on or off in the usercp

 To Install:

 Upload The Files, And Go to Admin CP And Active IT!